-Improving Access to Genetic Medicine in Africa for All
+Improving Access to Genetic Health

 WAGMC was established in 2019 through funding from the World Bank.
 Faculty of the Schools of Medicine and Dentistry and Biomedical Health Sciences, University of Ghana (UG) proposed establishing the Centre to address Sickle Cell Disease which is a major Development Challenge in this region of the world as well as other genetic disorders acquired through somatic mutations.
 Sickle cell disease (SCD) is the most common genetic disorder in West Africa.
 Nearly 2% of livebirths in this region is affected by SCD, and 75% die by five years of age.
 Preventable deaths due to other common diseases with acquired genetically driven pathophysiology including leukaemia lymphoma, solid tumours, kidney disease and diabetes also pose a major development challenge in West Africa.
 Despite the significant impact of these genetic disorders on human health in the region, no existing African Centre of Excellence (ACE) is focused on such disorders.
 A World Health Assembly resolution WHA59.20 urged African Member States to develop medical genetics capacity to control SCD and genetic disorders in general.